19TH ANNUAL

 Re-Imagining Interim Housing Framework Update Transforming Shelter and Interim Housing: Advancing National Standards Rooted in Equity and Lived Experience

-Shaundell Diaz, Program Director, Three County Continuum of Care, Community Action Pioneer Valley
+Shaundell Diaz, Program Director, Three County Continuum of Care, Community Action Pioneer Valley.

 The national Reimagining Interim Housing project continues to help communities reimagine their shelter and interim housing systems, ensuring they uphold dignity, safety, and equity for all.
 Over the past year, we have engaged deeply with people with lived experience, service providers, and advocates to identify the most pressing challenges in shelter environments and define core principles for transformation.